Aiven-Open/klaw-docs/docs/HowTo/clusters.md

        - If you are adding a **Schema Registry cluster**, enter the following:
          - **Protocol**: Select either plaintext or SSL.
          - **Bootstrap servers**: Enter the comma-separated list of bootstrap servers.
-       - If you are adding a **Kafka Connect cluster**, enter the following:
+       - If you are adding a **Apache Kafka Connect cluster**, enter the following:
          - **Protocol**: Select either plaintext or SSL.
-         - **Kafka Connect servers**: Enter the URL of the Kafka Connect servers, for example, server1:8083.
+         - **Apache Kafka Connect servers**: Enter the URL of the Apache Kafka Connect servers, for example, server1:8083.

 5. Select **Save** to create the new cluster.
 A new cluster is now created.